Like my tips? Click here to sign up for my free Daily Tech Tips Newsletter and you’ll never miss one!

-Question from Gary M.: My ISP has notified me that I have exceeded the monthly data allotment for my Internet plan and that I might have to pay extra this month.
+Question from Gary: My ISP has notified me that I have exceeded the monthly data allotment for my Internet plan and that I might have to pay extra this month.

 I don’t understand this because I only use the Internet for about 1 to 2 hours per day and I don’t do much streaming at all other than watching an occasional YouTube video.

-Rick’s answer: Gary, since you’re only using one computer and no other devices with your Internet connection it should be quite easy to determine whether one or more data-hungry programs are burning through monthly data allotment.
+Rick’s answer: Gary, since you’re only using one computer and no other devices with your Internet connection it should be quite easy to determine whether one or more data-hungry programs are burning through your monthly data allotment or something else is causing the problem.

-What’s more, you won’t need to download any additional software to find out because Windows 10 has a nifty feature in its “Network & Internet” settings utility that will give you the info you need.
+Both Windows 10 and Windows 11 have a nifty tool in their “Network & Internet” settings utility that will give you the info you need.

-1 – Click the Start button, then select the Settings icon (it looks like a “gear” or “cog”).
+1 – Right-click the Start button, then select the Settings from the menu.

 2 – Click Network & Internet.